Prashant-1008/GenZ-Bodhi/README.md

 # GenZ-Bodhi

-The code will be uploaded soon..
-A minor error occured.
-Sorry for the inconvinience.
+The code is in progress lets have a look at our prototype of figma please for better demo...
+😊